potatobox1/network_programming/README.md

 ### 2. Mailing Script
 A Python script to send emails using SMTP with support for attachments and environment variable configuration for credentials.

+### 3. Port Scanner
+A Python script to scan open ports for a particular service.
+Usefull for identifying security vulnerabilities

+### 4. TCP ChatRoom
+A simple TCP chatroom on local host to send messages to different connected users.

 ---

 ## Getting Started